athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Nox.md

 abilities_mid:
   - name: ""
   - name: "Death Flame"
-    desc: " (light) When Nox dies, their body combusts in a flash of white-hot flame that deals 5d6 fire damage to creatures in a 20-foot burst (DC 21 Reflex check save).
+    desc: " (light) When Nox dies, their body combusts in a flash of white-hot flame that deals 5d6 fire damage to creatures in a @Template[burst|distance:20] (DC 21 Reflex check save).
 Nox's gear and treasure are unaffected by the flames and are left in a pile where they died."

 attacks:
   - name: ""